pvcraven/2017_web_security/source/ddos/ddos.rst

 attacks, but software and technology companies still make up 25% of all DDoS attacks.
 [Rub]_

-Below are some indications of a DDoS attack is taking place:
+Below are some indications of a DDoS attack taking place:

-* Performing network data analysis to understand network traffic.
-Unusual traffic could be the result of an attack
+* Unusual network traffic could be the result of an attack.
+Performing network data analysis is important in understanding usual traffic flows.
 * Unusually slow network performance
 * Unavailability of website or inability to access site
 * Increase in spam